Home > Blogs > Small and Stylish House Plans — And Affordable to Build!

 Think horizontal.
 There are many advantages to having a second level or a basement.
 If you go up, you can seclude your bedrooms easily and create a view at the same time.
 A basement can house bedrooms, a second family room, as well as recreation and storage areas.
 If you can afford it, go with 9 – 12 ft ceilings.
 There are a lot of furniture and cabinet systems that take advantage of added ceiling height.
 One of my favorite units is a loft bed.
 Many people have put large closets and desks underneath their beds.
 That’s perfect for the kid’s room.
 You can also create a lot of storage space in the cabinets above for items that are rarely used.

 There are many factors that go into optimizing value.
 I’ve focused on important elements that deal with interior space.
 Other things to consider are location and neighboring houses.
 These are perhaps the most important when it comes to resale.
 However, if you follow these tips and adapt them to your personal circumstances, you’ll create a comfortable and interesting atmosphere in what could otherwise be a boring design.

-Home Plan DD-2945(above and left), is a great example of an inexpensive build with great style.
+Thi home is a great example of an inexpensive build with great style.
 The homeowner made some slight modifications, actually removing the lower bedroom and replacing it with the kitchen.
 This opened up the floor plan and created the gorgeous rooms pictured above.
-There is also a sun room and a basement!
-Check out the plan for more details.
+There is also a sunroom and a basement!
+Check out Plan # 126-1304 for more detail.